obinnaaliogor/todoapp/README.md

 Implement Cluster Autoscaler to optimize costs and ensure elasticity by automatically adjusting the number of nodes in the EKS cluster based on workload demands.
 Ensuring replication of nodes to meet our workload demand i deployed cluster auto scaler to optimize cost and ensure elasticity of our infrastructure
-Create a file. this will deploy the clusterautoscaler in the kube-system namespace
+Create a file autoscaler.yaml . this will deploy the clusterautoscaler in the kube-system namespace

 - clusterautoscaler :